duckfly-tw/sonar-report/README.md

 ![tomcat screenshot example](screenshots/tomcat1.png "tomcat screenshot example")
 # with code block after every issue
+you can also print the html report to pdf from browser with neat format
 ![tomcat screenshot example](screenshots/tomcat2.png "tomcat screenshot example")

 ## Install